Eric-Gadzi/github-slideshow/_posts/0000-01-02-Eric-Gadzi.md

 layout: slide
 title: "Welcome to our second slide"
 ---
-I have changed something here what do i have to do now that we are not in the mess we are now Use the left arrow to go back
+this is what i have done fir the third time bro
+Use the left arrow to go back